hehonglu123/Cognex_driver/docs/cognex_setup.md

 ### Bring Device Online

 Click the green power icon on the upper toolbar to bring the device online to begin receiving data.

+## Run the Driver

+See the main README.md file for instructions to run the driver.
+The IP address of the Cognex device must be specified using the `--cognex-host=` parameter.